 You’ll have a truly unique experience, with an exhilarating trip out to the Moray Firth, exploring the beautiful Moray coastline and it’s amazing and abundant wildlife.

-Departing from Findhorn Marina, these 2 hour adventures offer the ever present chance of encountering some of the incredible wildlife, including: Bottlenose Dolphins, Seals, Harbour Porpoise, Minke Whales, Basking Sharks and hundreds of seabirds!
+Departing from Findhorn Marina, these 2 hour adventures offer a good chance of encountering some of the incredible wildlife, including: Bottlenose Dolphins, Seals, Harbour Porpoise, Minke Whales, Basking Sharks and hundreds of seabirds!

 The Shetland Islands off the north coast, has a bird observatory located in Fair Isle, home to the famous Fair Isle knitwear.
 At night you can spot Storm Petrels, and by day see Black Guillemots, Red-throated Divers, Arctic Skuas, and Grey Seals on the shore.